Defendant in fish farm fraud back in jail, bond revoked

 SIOUX FALLS, S.D. — A former executive accused of defrauding investors in a scheme to build an $11 million fish farm in South Dakota is back in jail.

-The Argus Leader says investors who put a minimum of $25,000 each in the project lost hundreds of thousands of dollars because the fish farm never materialized.
-Authorities say Ritesman and co-defendant Timothy Burns spent the money as quickly as it came in.
+As part of his bond, Ritesman was ordered no to have contact with the victims of his scheme.
+Investors who put a minimum of $25,000 each in the project lost hundreds of thousands of dollars because the fish farm never materialized.
+Investors were told that Global Aquaponics already had $5.6 million in cash on hand for the project.
+Authorities say Ritesman and co-defendant Timothy Burns spent the money as quickly as it came in, the Argus Leader reported.

+According to court records, Ritesman, who had nicknamed himself “The Tiger,” had repeated contacts with a victim identified as “J.B.” and asked to borrow $3,000.
+J.B. refused to loan the money, but a short time after that meeting, Ritesman called J.B. to say that his heat had been turned off, so J.B. loaned Ritesman $175, which Ritesman did not pay back by a Feb.
+20 deadline, the documents said.

+Federal Judge Karen Schreier on Monday ordered Tobias Ritesman jailed until his sentencing next month.

-Authorities say Ritesman violated terms of his bond by contacting one of the victims and borrowing more money.
-A jury found Burns guilty of five counts of wire fraud.
+A federal jury in April found Burns guilty of five counts of wire fraud.
+He’s awaiting sentencing.

 Information from: Argus Leader, http://www.argusleader.com